Intro (Skit)

 Routing

-At the core of every React Router application should be a router component.
-For web projects, react-router-dom provides <BrowserRouter> and <HashRouter> routers.
-Both of these will create a specialized history object for you.
-Generally speaking, you should use a <BrowserRouter> if you have a server that responds to requests like we do and a <HashRouter> if you are using a static file server.
+> if you are using a static file server.
 React Router DOM is published to npm so you can install it with either npm or yarn.
-I'll proceed by installing react-router-dom using npm.
+I'll proceed by installing react-router-dom using npm.npm install react-router-dom

-Open the src/index.js file and import the three components (artist,home,default)
+file and import the three components (artist,home,default

 import React from 'react';